bcrestel/bcrestel.github.io/_posts/2019-01-28-nn_tutorial.md

 train and test sets together.
 * `DataLoader`: manages mini-batches automatically; you just give it a Dataset and a batch size.
+* `conv2d`: pytorch has a lot of layers already built-in that can be directly used when building an object of type `nn.Module`.
+* `nn.Sequential`:  it is another way of defining a model, instead of `nn.Module`.